 Even with the hundreds of thousands of mobile games out there, you might be surprised how almost every game’s core mechanics can ultimately be depicted by one or two of these core layers.
 And believe it or not, all the core layers of all the mobile games can then be divided into two different main types of layers:

-Casual or so-called “single-dimensional” game usually revolve only around the action layer, whereas more complicated, “multi-dimensional” games have also the preparation layer attached.
+Casual or so-called “single-dimensional” games usually revolve only around the action layer, whereas more complicated, “multi-dimensional” games have also the preparation layer attached.

 The Preparation Layer

-When the rise of mobile games began and we started to adopt them into our cell phone, the mechanics of the games (and the monetization) were usually very simple.
-Although the top grossing charts in the western markets still have their fair share of casual, single-dimensional games, the amount of more complex, multi-dimensional games is on the rise.
-This brings us to increasing importance of the preparation layer, which is a characteristic feature of multidimensional games.
+When the rise of mobile games began and we started to adopt them into our cell phones, the mechanics of the games (and the monetization) were usually very simple.
+Although the top-grossing charts in the western markets still have their fair share of casual, single-dimensional games, the amount of more complex, multi-dimensional games is on the rise.
+This brings us to the increasing importance of the preparation layer, which is a characteristic feature of multidimensional games.

 As discussed earlier, the preparation layer of a game describes, what players are doing to prepare themselves to be more successful in the action layer.
 Here’s a short list of example preparation layers we have identified when crunching the current iOS US market with our analytic tools:

 This list, naturally, cannot capture all the nooks and crannies of individual AppStore titles, but it nevertheless gives a very good high-level depiction of various types of preparation layers out there.
 The important thing is to concentrate on the primary focus of the game’s preparatory part.

 The Action Layer